Skip to main content

 The law requires that if a health goal is medically inadvisable for you, your employer must provide an alternative way to earn the same reward.

-The requirement for a is a crucial protection.
+The requirement for a reasonable alternative standard is a crucial protection.
 For example, if a program rewards employees for achieving a certain BMI, an individual whose medical condition or medication makes this goal unsafe or unattainable must be offered another way to earn the incentive, such as completing an educational course or working with their physician.
 This ensures the program promotes health equitably and does not punish individuals for medical conditions beyond their control.

 Academic